takahideiwai/Crypto/_episodes/01-passwordcracking.md

 objectives:
 - "Follow instructions to successfully demonstrate some Password Cacking activities"
 keypoints:
-- "Directions.pdf can be opened using safari."
+- "Directions.pdf can be opened using Firefox."
-- "It is best to copy and past the hashed password in Task 2."
+- "It is best to copy and past the hashed passwords in Task 2."
-- "hashfile1.txt is created for user's convenience."
+- "hashfile1.txt is created for user's convenience in the home directory."
 ---